About the Series

 February 19, 2026

-Decisions When Data Isn’t Clear
+Decisions When Data Are Not Clear

 A session examining how ambiguous or borderline results can be interpreted within the Thurstonian framework and incorporated into project decisions.